missbritz/beemo/README.md

-# beemo v2.0
+# beemo
----
-Frontend is built with Next.js, tailwindCss, Apollo Client and is consuming a GraphQL endpoint from Strapi CMS.
+Built with Next.js, tailwindCss and is consuming a GraphQL endpoint from Strapi CMS using Apollo Client.
+Check this out up and running at [https://britzoblan.com](https://britzoblan.com)

 ## Getting Started